uttaravadina/exercises/react-exercises/modal-react/README.md

 ## Workflow

-- The main aim of this task is to able to pair program and collaborate with a buddy.
+- **The main aim of this task is to able to pair program and collaborate with a buddy.**
 - Each person will be assigned a buddy.
 - Choose either your's or your buddy's repo to work on this exercise.
+  - Don't worry if it's not your own repo.
+We will give write permissions to both you and your buddy for the question.
+So your commits will be preserved.
 - All work should be submitted via pull requests.
+- Make sure that your buddy reviews your PR and vice-versa you review your buddy's PR.
 - You can use VS Code Live Share or Zoom for collaboration.
+ - Try sharing your screen and coding while the other person watches.
+This is a good habit as it will prepare you to do well in interviews as well.
+Also, keep explaining what you are coding to your buddy.
+This will help you in writing bug-free code.

 ## After Modal is constructed